Outsiders associate the Minneapolis-St. Paul area, and Minnesota in general, with cold weather, funny accents, and perhaps the Target bullseye logo.

 28. Science Museum of Minnesota

 Located in downtown St. Paul, the Science Museum of Minnesota is a kid-friendly facility with rotating exhibits focusing on space exploration, sustainable technologies, and Earth’s biodiversity.
 There’s a full-size IMAX theater here as well.
-Adult tickets start at $12, while kids get in for $9.
+Adult tickets start at $18.95, but combined museum-OMNI packages cost extra, and certain special exhibits may come with surcharges as well.

 29. American Swedish Institute